onezeroone-dev/OZO-AD-Lab-Create-VMs/README.md

 # OZO AD Lab Create VMs

 ## Description
-This script automates part of a [One Zero One series](https://onezeroone.dev/active-directory-lab-part-i-introduction/) that illustrates how to customize the Windows installer media to automate the process of installing a Windows AD domain controller, a Windows file server, and a Windows desktop environment.
+This script automates [part](https://onezeroone.dev/active-directory-lab-part-iii-create-the-virtual-machines/) of a One Zero One [series](https://onezeroone.dev/active-directory-lab-part-i-introduction/) that illustrates how to automate the process of deploying an AD Lab.

-It is an interactive script that creates a the Hyper-V virtual machines required for the One Zero One AD Lab as described in [Active Directory Lab Part III: Create the Virtual Machines](https://onezeroone.dev/active-directory-lab-part-iii-create-the-virtual-machines/).
-If a virtual machine already exists, it is skipped (this is useful if e.g., you would like to keep the Linux router VM but delete and replace all the Windows VMs.)
+It is an interactive script that creates the required Hyper-V virtual machines.
+If a virtual machine already exists, it is skipped.
+This is useful if e.g., you would like to keep the Linux router VM but delete and replace all the Windows VMs.

 ## Prerequisites
 To use this script you must first install Hyper-V and restart, and create two Hyper-V virtual switches.
 Please see [Active Directory Lab Part III: Installation Prerequisites](https://onezeroone.dev/active-directory-lab-part-iii-installation-prerequisites/).